Unit Testing¶

 An IDE is highly encouraged for running tests, as most support JUnit.
 In Eclipse, for example, you can quickly run a single test by right-clicking on the test method declaration and selecting Run As → JUnit Test.
 You can give this command a shortcut key of your choice to make it even faster.

-5. Tests for modules should be in the same project at src/test/java.
-Tests for the engine live in a separate project and are located at engine-tests/src/test/java.
+.
+Tests for the engine live in a separate project and are located atengine-tests/src/test/java

 JUnit supports nested test classes.
 Our convention is to use a single outer class to test all of the functionality of a given class.
 Each inner class contains all tests for a single method on the object under test.